BereketEngida/getting-involved-in-open-source/guides/github.md

 ## Pull Request

-Pull request is a request for a code change.
+A pull request – also referred to as a merge request – is an event that takes place in software development when a contributor/developer is ready to begin the process of merging new code changes with the main project repository.

 ## Github CLI